foreveryone1/ObsidianNotes/0 ttrpg/System in development.md

 	-	Requires Screen
 	-	When you create a screen you can imbue it with magic.
 Enemies that move through it receive damage equal to the amount of MP you spent on imbuing the screen.
 -	Ricochet
+	-	Requires a shield
-	-	If a ranged attack misses you, you can use your reaction to expend 1 MP and make a ranged attack against against a target of your choosing.
+	-	If a ranged attack misses you, you can use your reaction to expend 1 MP and make a ranged attack against a target of your choosing.
 -	Tactical Volley
 	-	You can spend MP to perform a volley as an action.
 Mark a number of squares equal to your Ranged Weapons skill until the end of combat.
 Any enemy that ends their turn in a marked square receives damage equal to the amount of MP you spent.
 -	Weave Wall